Historical Marker #2104 in Louisville notes the historical significance of that city’s Main Street whiskey firms.

 Louisville’s rise to become Kentucky’s largest city in the nineteenth century was due in large part to its location on the Ohio River.
 In addition, the invention of the steamboat, which could transport goods, services, and people up and down the river, boosted the city’s growth.
 On Louisville’s wharves crops such as hemp, corn, and livestock were loaded aboard all types of watercraft and sent to other Ohio River locations, including Pittsburgh and Cincinnati.
 The goods were also shipped to Mississippi River destinations like Memphis, Vicksburg, and New Orleans.
 In many instances, these items found their way to even more distant ports.

-Today, the distillery related businesses that once populated Whiskey Row are long gone, but many of the buildings that they used have been restored and repurposed as luxury apartments, condominiums, restaurants, and retail businesses.
+Today, the distillery related businesses that once populated Whiskey Row are long gone, after closing due to Prohibition in the 1920s, but many of the buildings that they used have been restored and repurposed as luxury apartments, condominiums, restaurants, and retail businesses.